HUM-331-Princeton/HUM-331-Princeton-old-site/_posts/QueerGraduateCaucus.md

 ## Source

-To find the letter by the Queer Graduate Caucus, visit the Princeton University Archives [Queer Graduate Caucus Records, 2015-2017](https://findingaids.princeton.edu/catalog/AC468)
+To find the letter by the Queer Graduate Caucus, visit the Princeton University Archives [Queer Graduate Caucus Records, 2015-2017](https://findingaids.princeton.edu/catalog/AC468).
+There, you can also find more of their administrative records as well as an archive of their events from that time period.